JonathanSR/CarWash/README.md

 # CarWash
-A Ruby program that runs a simulated car wash
+A Ruby program that runs a simulated car wash.

 ## Installing / Getting Started